 We expect each business plan to be clear and complete.
 We strongly encourage applicants to seek professional assistance in the development and finalization of their business plan.
 The business plan must be reasonably detailed and specific, containing the following:

 1.1.
-A five year financial forecast, which must be presented according to the directives contained in the guidelines published by the Canadian Institute of Chartered Accountants.
+A three-year financial forecast, which must be presented according to the directives contained in the guidelines published by the Canadian Institute of Chartered Accountants.
+An income statement, a statement of retained earnings and a balance sheet must be included in the forecast.
+Capital ratios and compliance with regulatory capital requirements must be presented in the forecast.year financial forecast, which must be presented according to the directives contained in the guidelines published by the Canadian Institute of Chartered Accountants.
 An income statement, a statement of retained earnings and a balance sheet must be included in the forecast.
 Capital ratios and compliance with regulatory capital requirements must be presented in the forecast.

 1.2.
 All key assumptions in support of the financial forecast, sources and references utilized in developing the forecast, and the name(s) and address(es) of any actuary and/or other persons involved in preparing the forecast must be disclosed.